ryandeussing/assael.com/_pieces/angela-cummings-for-assael-double-swirl-earrings.md

 ---
-title: Angela Cummings For Assael Double Swirl Earrings
+title: Angela Cummings Double Swirl Earrings
 description: |
   Like the whorls of a Nautilus shell, graduated Diamonds arc in an infinite loop around luminous Pearls in these elegant, dimensional earrings.
 Available with South Sea or Tahitian Pearls.
 specs: |